Yes, but what time is it?

 The Equation of Time

 I have just gone into a lot of detail to show why the day (measured from one noon to the next) is 24 hours long.
-But in fact we know that it isn’t.
+But in fact we know that it isn’t 24 hours long.
 The sundial proves that, because if the day had been exactly 24 hours long always, the hour lines on the sundial would have been straight, without any loops in them.
-But the hour lines aren’t straight and do have loops in them, so the day can’t always be exactly 24 hours long after all.
+The hour lines aren’t straight and do have loops in them, so the day can’t always be exactly 24 hours long after all.

 The difference between sundial time and clock time is called the Equation of Time.
 It varies throughout the year.
 The time from one noon to the next can be anywhere between 20 seconds shorter and 20 seconds longer than 24 hours.
 This doesn’t sound much, but if it carries on like that for day after day, it all adds up.
 At the extremes, a sundial can be about a quarter of an hour faster or slower than a clock.